Dominic-Stafford/syst-smoothing/README.md

 # Smoothing of systematic variations

 This repository contains code to suppress statistical fluctuations in systematic variations described by Monte-Carlo templates.
 The fluctuations appear when templates defining up and down variations are produced from independent MC samples, but also in case of uncertainties that allow events to migrate between different bins of the distribution, such as uncertainties in jet corrections.
+As discussed in [this talk](https://indico.in2p3.fr/event/19290/contributions/75880/), the fluctuations can lead to severe unphysical constraints on the corresponding nuisance parameters of the measurement model.

-Scripts included here were used in CMS HIG-17-027 to suppress fluctuations in variations related to calibration of jets and missing p<sub>T</sub> in signal templates.
+Scripts included here were used in [CMS HIG-17-027](http://cms-results.web.cern.ch/cms-results/public-results/publications/HIG-17-027/index.html) to suppress fluctuations in variations related to calibration of jets and missing p<sub>T</sub> in signal templates.
 A somewhat similar although not identical approach was used for fluctuations in the combined background.
+The procedure is documented in analysis note [AN-18-077](http://cms.cern.ch/iCMS/jsp/db_notes/noteInfo.jsp?cmsnoteid=CMS%20AN-2018/077) (restricted to CMS members).

 ## Overview of the algorithm